yingshaoxo/Go_tutorial_for_Pythoner/web-server.md

 No one want to work with black box window all the time.

-So start from website building is a good choice for programming learning.
+So start from building a website is a good choice for programming learning.